zquestz/omniauth-google-oauth2/README.md

 Strategy to authenticate with Google via OAuth2 in OmniAuth.

-Get your API key at: https://code.google.com/apis/console/
+Get your API key at: https://code.google.com/apis/console/  Note the Client ID and the Client Secret.

 For more details, read the Google docs: https://developers.google.com/accounts/docs/OAuth2